 Unfortunately, everything.
 Yes, everything.
 Especially cosmetics, soaps and other body washes, body creams, sweat and sebum.
 It has been reported that the use of these products will alter our skin pH for up to six hours, so think about your daily routine for a minute here…get up, shower, maybe wash and condition your hair?
 Then a little make up maybe?
 Or perhaps some aftershave for the blokes?
 Then we head out for the day, probably sweat a little (yay) and then come home, say 8-12 hours later and maybe shower again or wash/cleanse and moisturise our face…then rinse and repeat!
 Our skin is never being truly able to remain acid enough to replenish and retain our natural flora.

 So just like we replenish our gut bacteria we can replenish our skin bacteria too.

 But Why is it Reeeaaally that Important?

-There is evidence that now demonstrates that the micro-organisms in/on the human skin, act very much like there gut-dwelling counter parts.
-They are there to maintain homeostasis (a fancy word for ‘balance’) of the micro-biome of the skin and also, to fight pathogens.
+There is evidence that now demonstrates that the micro-organisms in or on human skin act very much like there gut-dwelling counter parts.
+They are there to maintain homeostasis (a fancy word for ‘balance’) of the skin microbiome and to fight pathogens.
 After all, our skin is our biggest organ and our first line of defence when it comes to our immune system.
 Not only this, changes in skin pH and, subsequently the micro-organisms, are reported to play a role in the pathogenesis of skin diseases such as atopic dermatitis, acne vulgaris, candida albican infections and atopic eczema.
-Just like changes to our gut micro-biome affects these conditions too!
+Just like changes to our gut microbiome affects these conditions too!